Add Aperture Administrators

 - Choose an Authentication Type:

 - Local Authentication— You can select Configure Google Multi-Factor Authentication (MFA) to grant admin access only after successfully presenting a passcode pair or QR barcode as evidence (additional factor) to authenticate to the Aperture service.
-If you enable MFA on the Aperture service, all administrator accounts included the local database will be required to provide the additional factor to log in.

 - Single Sign-On (SSO)—SAML SSO authentication enables you to grant admin access with seamless authentication using a single set of credentials.
 This option eliminates the need for application or service specific passwords.
 Configure SAML Single Sign-On (SSO) Authentication to activate this option.
 If you enable SSO, you do not have to create administrator accounts on the local database.